Top Tech Schools: MIT or Caltech? | Top Universities

 Though both top tech schools are on the smaller side for world-class universities, MIT’s 11,520-strong student body makes it roughly five times the size of Caltech’s 2,231.
 Both institutions have a greater number of postgraduates than undergraduates, reflecting their research-intensive focus.

 Well-established among the world’s top tech schools, both attract applications from talented students all around the world, leading to highly diverse student bodies.
-International students account for around 29 percent of enrolments at both MIT and Caltech.
+International students account for nearly a third of enrolments at both MIT and Caltech.

-At Caltech, the proportion of international students is much higher among graduate students, with 41 percent coming from outside the US, whereas only seven percent of undergraduates are international.
+At Caltech, the proportion of international students is much higher among graduate students compared to undergraduate level.

 + 118 others